7.9 Case Study Conclusion: Under Pressure

 This chapter provided an overview of the organization and functioning of the human body.
 You learned that:

-• are the level of organization above atoms and molecules, and they are the basic units of structure and function of the human body.
+• Cells are the level of organization above atoms and molecules, and they are the basic units of structure and function of the human body.
 Each cell carries out basic life functions, as well as other specific roles.
 Cells of the human body show a lot of variation.

 • Variations in cell function are generally reflected in variations in cell structure.